okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 ---
-title: Redirect vs. embedded Authentication
+title: Redirect vs. embedded authentication
 meta:
-  - name: description
+  - name: descriptionclear
     content: A high-level overview of the the redirect and embedded authentication models for Okta Identity Engine.
 ---